kkumykova/linux-shortcuts/linux_and_terminal_commands.md

 cat butcher.txt groceries.txt | sort # concatenate both files and sort what it received as an input - the combined content

+UNIQ - a command useful to sort lines of text.

+It reports or omits repeated lines.

+It only removes duplicate values that are found next to each other.

+It is normally used in conjunction with SORT.
+E.g.: sort flavors.txt | uniq

+sort flavors.txt | uniq -d # will only display duplicate values found in the file

+sort flavors.txt | uniq -u # will only display NON-duplicate values

+sort flavors.txt | uniq -c # show NON-duplicate values and count them

+sort flavors.txt | uniq -c | sort -n # ...and sort by number